chtoucas/Narvalo.NET/docs/index.md

 - `AssemblyVersion = MAJOR.MINOR.0.0`
 - `AssemblyFileVersion = MAJOR.MINOR.BUILD.REVISION`
 - `AssemblyInformationalVersion = MAJOR.MINOR.PATCH(-PreRelaseLabel)(+BuildMetadata)`
+- NuGet packages use `AssemblyInformationalVersion` without build metadata
+  attached: `PackageVersion = MAJOR.MINOR.PATCH(-PreRelaseLabel)`.

+We **don't** use semantic versioning.
+We increment the:
+- `MAJOR` version when we introduce important new functionalities or major breaking changes,
+- `MINOR` version when we have small API changes, or minor breaking changes that can be quickly fixed, e.g. marking a method as obsolete but providing a replacement for it, or changes in parameter names,
+- `PATCH` version when we make backwards-compatible bug fixes and internal improvements.

+Anything strictly below 1.0.0 is considered unstable, breaking changes are always to be expected.
+For stable packages, we provide a Changelog (end of the README.md of each individual package) so you can see in advance what to expect.

+From a customer perspective, only patch updates are always safe.
+Minor updates are usually safe but could incur a bit of work on your side.
+For major updates, I hope to use them only for big and backwards-compatible API changes, not for major breaking changes but this might well happen, which would simply mean that I was wrong in the first place.

+### Updating

+**IMPORTANT:** Only update the version number immediately before a new release to the _official_ NuGet repository.
+Otherwise, versions found in the repository must **match** the ones found in the NuGet registry.

 `MAJOR`, `MINOR`, `PATCH` and `PreRelaseLabel` (`alpha`, `beta`...) are set manually.